Identifying and Preventing Gender Bias

 Agency Self-Assessment and Community Assessment

 The landscape of law enforcement is constantly evolving.
-Given this dynamic context, IACP's agency self-assessment and accompanying community assessment are useful tools for thinking critically about current practices and identifying areas of strength and opportunities to update and enhance services.
-Information gleaned from these assessments enables law enforcement leaders to candidly and thoughtfully evaluate their practices and policies to create stronger responses to reports of domestic violence, sexual violence, stalking, and strangulation
+Given this dynamic context, IACP's agency self-assessment and accompanying community assessment are valuable tools for thinking critically about current practices and identifying areas of strength and opportunities to update and enhance services.
+Information gleaned from these assessments enables law enforcement leaders to candidly and thoughtfully evaluate their practices and policies to create stronger responses to reports of domestic violence, sexual violence, stalking, and strangulation.

 To access the assessments and related resources, click here